dbayliss/LCO_Scheduling/README.md

 Scripts for the scheduling and managing LCO requests

 USAGE
-To use these scripts you need to have a file called token.txt with just your LCO authentacation token in it.
+To use these scripts you need to have a file called token.txt with just your LCO authentication token in it.
 You can learn how to get this token here: https://developers.lco.global/

 Some example usage: